 The preregistration form will appear.

 There are 6 pages of questions to fill out in the preregistration form.
-You can save your form as a draft at any point throughout this process and continue to work on it until you are ready to register.
-See this help guide for instructions: Save Your Registration Form as a Draft.
+Your changes are auto-saved every few seconds, so you can leave the form at any point in the process and continue to work on it later, until you are ready to register.
+See this help guide for instructions: Edit a Draft Registration.

 Alternatively, you can download the preregistration template of the form here, fill it out locally, and then either 1) copy and paste the content into the OSF Preregistration form, or 2) attach the completed template as a file to a question in the form - if you choose this second option, simply enter "see attached file" for the questions.